nycdsa/the-thorn/src/_posts/2019-01-21-state-of-the-state-the-ny-state-budget-process.md

 ---
 issue: 98
-title: State of the State + The NY State Budget Process
+title: State of the State + The Queens District Attorney Race
 ---

 ## Local News: